Elin-Modding-Resources/Elin.Docs/ja/articles/5_Elin API/modutil.md

 Events in Elin can be registered via `BaseModManager.SubscribeEvent<T>(EventId, Action<T>)`.
 Some of them also offer attribute usages allowing automatic subscription.

+## Mod

++ `EVENT.ModsActivated`

+No parameter.
+Published after all mod packages have been activated.

 ## Game IO

 + `EVENT.PreLoad`, `[ElinPreLoad]`